-- Trips must be to or from plan-approved locations, including: network providers, medical, diagnostic or therapy facilities, pharmacies or hearing and vision providers. - Each one-way trip must not exceed 50 miles of driving distance.
-Trips over 50 miles require prior authorization.
-A trip is one-way transportation, a round trip would be two trips. - One companion is allowed per trip (companion must be at least 18 years old). - On some trips, you may need to share a ride with other transportation clients. - Trips are curb-to-curb service. - Wheelchair-accessible vans are available upon request.
+- What you must pay when you get these services - One companion is allowed per trip (companion must be at least 18 years old). - On some trips, you may need to share a ride with other transportation clients. - Trips are curb-to-curb service. - Wheelchair-accessible vans are available upon request.